andrew/ultimate-awesome/README.md

 - [awesome-incident-management](https://github.com/KHiis/awesome-incident-management) - A curated list of awesome incident management resources and collections.
 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
+- [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Build real MySQL projects with 85 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-wavs](https://github.com/lay3rlabs/awesome-wavs) - A curated list of awesome AVS resources.